Linux Dev. Environment#

 Regardless of whether your devbox is physical/virtual/local/remote or some combination thereof.
 Then having access to misc. files, and specifically, to things like cijoe output / reports.
 Is very convenient.

-With minimal fuss, then this is achievable with a combinaion of screen
+With minimal fuss, then this is achievable with a combinaion of screen and

 Python: